Cerebral Palsy and Inclusive Playgrounds

 About Universally-Designed Playgrounds

 Universally-designed playgrounds, also called inclusive playgrounds or universally accessible play environments, are created so that every child has a way to challenge all five areas of developmental skills during play.
 Kids with cerebral palsy and other disabilities often need to break up developing their skills in different ways.
-For instance, some children do better with less sensory stimulation, while others need a lot more.
+For instance, some children do better with less sensory stimulation, while others need more.
 Inclusive playgrounds allow several different options for children to choose from, typically divided into several different areas within the play area.

 Inclusive playgrounds not only meet the current ADA standards, but they go above and beyond the requirements by: